Sewer Lateral Repair Program

 - Pay back taxes - If back taxes are owed, those taxes must first be paid before the property will be eligible for the Sewer Lateral Repair Program.

-If the break/leak is under the right of way, there is no fee for the repair.
-(Assuming your Real Estate Taxes are paid and your property is assessed the Sewer Lateral insurance fee).
+If the sewer lateral break is under the Citys right of way, there is no fee for the repair, as long as the following requirments are met:

 What to Expect

 The Street Department prioritizes the various jobs according to the severity of the problem.
 Properties experiencing waste water backup are highest priority.